 The department's biosecurity risk assessment will determine whether there are adequate controls at critical steps along pathways of stock feed production and supply.
-If controls are found to be effective at reducing the level of risk in line with Australia's ALOP then a permit can be issued to import that product.
+If controls are found to be effective at reducing the level of risk in line with Australia's Appropriate Level of Protection (ALOP) (i.e. risk levels that are very low but not zero) then a permit can be issued to import that product.
 It may also be necessary for the department to apply additional risk controls to the pathways of production and supply to achieve this outcome.

-For some applications it may not be possible to apply risk management that reduces commodity risks to meet Australia's ALOP and, in these instances, the application for permit will be refused.
+For some applications it may not be possible to reduce commodity risks to meet Australia's ALOP and, in these instances, the application for permit will be refused.